V:EKN Tournament Rules

 - there are no limit to the number of proxy cards a deck can have

 - every proxy card must be a color-copy of the original card, on standard paper

 - the quality of the print must allow the reading of the illustrator's name

 - the organizer must mark the event as 'allowing proxy cards' on the VEKN calendar"

-As for VEKN-issued cards, proxy-cards would have to be inserted in an opaque sleeve (along the rest of the crypt and/or library), before a regular VTES card.
+Proxy-cards must be inserted in an opaque sleeve (along the rest of the crypt and/or library), before a regular VTES card.

 Otherwise, the use of proxy cards is not permitted, unless a judge provides these cards.
 If a card becomes excessively worn through play or accidentally damaged in the current sanctioned tournament, or if the owner of the card must leave prior to the conclusion of a game, the judge may provide a proxy replacement card or (in the case of damaged or worn cards) require the player to sleeve all of his or her cards before play continues.

 When a judge creates a proxy for a player, it is included in the player's deck.
 The original card is kept close at hand during the game, if possible.
 When the proxy is in play, replace it with the original.
 When it returns to the player's deck/hand, swap it with the proxy.
 This replacement method helps ensure that the opponent is able to clearly see the intended card and to avoid confusion.

 The term "proxy" includes counterfeit cards or any card that is not a genuine game card.
 Counterfeiters will be prosecuted to the fullest extent of the law.